AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/protocols/generic-rest.md

 ### Gather required credentials

-In order to access your Generic REST API account on Platform, you must provide valid credentials for the authentication type of your choice.
+In order to access your [!DNL Generic REST API] account on Platform, you must provide valid credentials for the authentication type of your choice.
 Generic REST API supports both OAuth 2 refresh code and basic authentication.
 See the following tables for information on the credentials for the two supported authentication types.

 #### OAuth 2 refresh code